akippnn/starlight/README.md

 You lay in a clear field, feeling the midnight breeze as you stare into the starlight.

-"starlight" is a custom image based on [ublue-os/startingpoint](https://github.com/ublue-os/startingpoint).
-The entire mechanism (build/release-iso workflows + recipe.yml parser + modules) belongs to them. "starlight" is simply a biased pre-configured system with all the basic necessities needed for a presentable and usable wlr-based system.
+"starlight" is a custom operating system based on Universal Blue's `startingpoint`. "starlight" is simply a biased preconfigured system with all the basic necessities needed for a presentable and usable wlr-based system.

-For more info, check out the [uBlue homepage](https://universal-blue.org/) and the [main uBlue repo](https://github.com/ublue-os/main/)
+For more info about Universal Blue, check out <https://universal-blue.org/> and their main repository at <https://github.com/ublue-os/main/>.

 ## Getting started